spicychillisus/portfolio-website/README.md

 # Portfolio Website
 This README.md will bring you through the documentation of the technologies used in this project.
 * This website is best viewed on Desktop.
 Mobile Viewing is still in development.
+* This project is still currently in development 😅 Please be patient as I try and make this website as pleasing as possible 😁

 # Built With
 - Next.js